Complaints Procedure for Flat Clearance Feltham

 Complaints may relate to different aspects of a job including alleged damage, missed appointments, unsatisfactory disposal of waste, or perceived breaches of safety.
 We encourage early notification so we can investigate quickly.
 This procedure also covers rubbish collection and waste transfer concerns linked to a flat clearance in the service area.
 It does not replace statutory consumer rights but sets out our internal handling steps so expectations are clear.

-Photographic evidence of a clearance issueHow to make a complaint.
+A large pile of assorted discarded household items and waste materials, including a brown upholstered chair with wooden legs, a white plastic-framed window, a blue container, and various metal and plastic objects, stacked outdoors on a rusted metal surface against a corrugated metal wall, likely on a driveway or waste disposal area near Feltham, indicating typical rubbish collected by Flat Clearance Feltham during rubbish removal services.How to make a complaint.
 Complaints should be made in writing or by the method provided at the time of service agreement.
 Provide clear facts: date, time, job reference, description of the issue, and desired outcome.
 Please include any supporting evidence such as photos or witness names where available.
 We will acknowledge receipt and begin a preliminary review.
 Filing a complaint initiates the internal review process and ensures your concern is recorded and tracked to completion.

 Initial assessment and response